Death of Lizzy Seeberg: Investigation

-After she filing the report to the police, Seeberg received several frightening texts from a friend of the accused, including "Don't do anything you would regret, messing with Notre Dame football is a bad idea."
+After filing the report to the police, Seeberg received several frightening texts from a friend of the accused, including "Don't do anything you would regret, messing with Notre Dame football is a bad idea."

 At the time of Seeberg's death, investigators had not interviewed the accused; the player was first interviewed 15 days after Seeberg made the complaint.
 The university issued a statement saying "we have great sympathy for a grieving family that may believe our investigation was insufficient, but we also respectfully and wholeheartedly disagree with that contention."

 However, the university had investigated Lizzy herself, including speaking with a former roommate at another school that she had previously had some disagreement with.

 Prosecutors did not file criminal charges due to Lizzy not being alive to testify and also because of what they described as inconsistencies in witness accounts and cellphone records.
 The school determined that Lizzy lied because she said the player stopped attacking her after receiving a call or a text, but phone records showed that it was the accused who called his friend.
 An expert from the police department told The Washington Post that victims often get some details mixed up because of the way the brain processes information in traumatic situations.

 At a closed door hearing held after the story made headlines in the national media, the accused football player was found "not responsible" and was not suspended from the team.